garyexplains/speedtestg/FAQ.md

 2) Can smartphone makers optimize their systems for benchmarks?
 Absolutely.
 Some have been caught cheating, by artificially increasing the performance of the CPU/GPU during a benchmark, but even if a manufacturer doesn't do that, you can be sure that it has a lab of people making sure that the device works very, very well for the popular benchmarks, so that they can make % claims during keynotes.
 See also question #1.

 3) Improvements to CPU and GPU processing power never translate to the same increase at a system level as "the system" includes more than just the processor, there is the RAM, the internal storage, the motherboard (with interrupts and buses and IO channels etc), the display driver, the video encoder/decoder, other components of the SoC like the neural engine etc. Bottom line: Speed Test G tests the whole device, not just the CPU or GPU.
 That is what users will see in the real world.

+## 25. Why does one device perform better or worse compared to another device with the same processor?
+A smartphone is more than just its processor.
+You have to consider the RAM, the internal storage, the motherboard, etc.